 “Nah, I don’t really have any attachments like that either.”

 “You want to tell me you don’t have anything?”
-Her voice was actually more stunned that frustrated, thought I guess I could only tell it because I was already so familiar with her annoyed tone.
+Her voice was actually more stunned that frustrated, though I guess I could only tell it because I was already so familiar with her annoyed tone.

 “No.” For a little while she kept blinking at me, and for some reason I couldn’t help but feel she pitied me.
 It made me feel a bit uncomfortable, so I let out a forced cough and made an offer.
 “How about we forget about the whole swearing business?
 You just have to trust the guy who saved you twice a third time.”